Top 7 Reasons to Buy a Home Instead of Rent

 There is always the possibility that your property value may decrease and your property tax can also increase.
 While your monthly payment will stay the same on a fixed-rate financing option, other costs may cause the amount you spend on housing per month to increase.
 This includes any unexpected maintenance costs.

-Buying a home will usually require around a 20% initial investment to put down.
-It will also require closing fees of around 3%–5% of the purchase price.
+Buying a home will usually require around a 20% initial investment for a down payment.
+It will also require closing costs of around 3%–5% of the purchase price.
 This can take years to save.
 But the good news is that you can get gift money from family and friends as long as you have a letter attached to it saying that you do not need to repay them.
 There are also some assistance programs available.
 For example, Guidance Residential has partnered with Freddie Mac to promote homeownership by offering credit for qualified buyers.

 Top 7 Reasons to Buy a Home Instead of Rent in 2022